According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 7 Science textbook.

 - Animals living at both these poles have adjusted to these harsh conditions.

 The Tropical Rainforests

-- The tropical region has generally a hot climate because of its location around the equator.
+- The tropical region generally has a hot climate because of its location around the equator.

-- In winter the temperatures are above 15∘C and during summers it may cross even 40∘C.
+- In winter, the temperatures are above 15∘C and during summers, it may cross even 40∘C.